The Actors Company Theatre

-The Actors Company Theatre (TACT) is an Off-Broadway theatre company founded in 1992 by a group of New York stage veterans.
+The Actors Company Theatre (TACT) was an Off-Broadway theatre company founded in 1992 by a group of New York stage veterans.
 For several years, TACT produced many concert performances, a cross between a staged reading and a full production.
 In 2006, TACT began a residency at the Beckett Theatre on Theatre Row to produce two full plays a year.
-TACT focuses on reviving lesser-known productions that have not been performed in New York for several years.
-According to their website, their mission statement is "to present neglected or rarely produced plays of literary merit, with a focus on creating theatre from its essence: the text and the actor's ability to bring it to life."
+TACT focused on reviving lesser-known productions that have not been performed in New York for several years.
+According to their website, their mission statement was "to present neglected or rarely produced plays of literary merit, with a focus on creating theatre from its essence: the text and the actor's ability to bring it to life."

 History

 The Actors Company Theatre was founded in 1992 by a group of actors.
 Beginning in the 2006–2007 season, TACT produced its Mainstage Off-Broadway productions in the Beckett Theatre.
 The following year, TACT became a resident company of NYC's Theatre Row.
 TACT also presented a Salon Series in a studio space at 900 Broadway.

 For their Sixteenth Season, TACT followed the trajectory begun in 2006 and presented two more productions on their Mainstage at Theatre Row.
 TACT also ran a program for creating new works called "New Tactics."
 For all these productions, they commissioned original, incidental musical scores through their partnership with The Manhattan School of Music.

 In January 2018, TACT announced that their 25th season would be their final season.